pgiu/kongslave/README.md

 DNP3 RTU simulator based on the opendnp3 library.
 Generates N channels with M RTUs on each channel.
 Similar to the official demo but on stereoids.
-Originally built to test the opendnp3-based autotrol DNP3 data concentrator.
+Originally built to test the opendnp3-based Autotrol DNP3 data concentrator (www.autotrol.net).

 ## Build